CW MARS STATEMENT AGAINST RACISM

 My library card has expired or is about to expire.
 How can I renew?

-If your card is set to expire August 12, 2020 or later, you should receive an emailed notice 7 days before your card expires, (as long as an email address is attached to your account).
+You will receive an emailed notice 7 days before your card expires, (as long as a valid email address is attached to your account).

 I would like to sign up for a library card.
 How do I do that?